China stocks rise as chip makers, resource shares jump

 SHANGHAI: China stocks rose on Friday, led by semiconductor and resource shares, while the central bank head saying that the country would achieve this year’s growth target also lifted investor sentiment.

-** The blue-chip CSI 300 Index was up 0.4% by the end of the morning session, and the Shanghai Composite Index added 0.3%.
+The blue-chip CSI 300 Index and the Shanghai Composite Index both closed up 0.6%.

-** The Hang Seng Index and the Hang Seng China Enterprises Index were both flat at midday close.
+The Hang Seng Index rose 0.5%, and the Hang Seng China Enterprises Index climbed 0.6%.

 Other Asian shares firmed, as Singapore became the latest country to pause its monetary policy tightening and markets became more confident the likely next hike in US rates would be the last this cycle.